ICTD-IITD/Voice_App_Moderation_Automation/blank_classifier/README.md

 - Hence, for example if we have an audio of 100ms, there will be 3 frames and for a 1min audio there will be 2399 frames
 - There will be 34 features for each frame
 - Hence the feature matrix size will be 34*2399 for a 1 minute audio
-- After that we take the min, max, mean, stddev for each feature across all the frames
+- After that we take the 25th percentile, 50th percentile, 75th percentile and  95th percentile for each feature across all the frames
 - We finally get a 34*4=136 feature vector for any audio file

 Extract and store audio features - in both npy files and csv format: